 Based on 298 reviews

 G2 Review 4.5

 DreamHost (Shared hosting)

 DreamHost was rated number 1 by PC Magazine for 3 years in a row.
 They provide lots of high-performance hosting plans to choose from for different budgets and needs.
-They have secure servers with excellent uptime, a high-level commitment to customer service and privacy.
+They have secure servers with excellent uptime, and a high-level commitment to customer service and privacy.
 Hosting plans include both shared and managed options.

 DreamHost Hosting Plans

 WordPress Basic for $4.95 per month and includes 1 website, unlimited traffic, free domain, free automated migration, free builder, 50GB SSD, and free SSL.

 WordPress Unlimited for $10.95 per month and includes unlimited websites, more storage, and email.

 VPS plan for $10.00 (only first 3 months, after 19,95) and goes to $80 per month and includes 1-8GB of RAM, 30-240GB SSD, unlimited websites and traffic, free SSL, and unlimited email.